-GradLab 2018 is an exciting paid opportunity that will assist dance graduates from the south regions in career planning and artistic development.
-This project focuses on recent graduates therefore we are taking applications from dance artists who graduated in 2016, 2017 and 2018.
+GradLab 2018 is an exciting paid opportunity that assists dance graduates from the south regions in career planning and artistic development.

 As part of the project, the participants are offered a range of workshops in marketing, freelancing, employability, costume and company set up.
 They also receive studio space to develop their own work, choreographic mentorship, experience of professional performance and developing relations between a company and a venue when their work tours to a number of different arts spaces, and practice in delivering workshops in a range of school and education settings.

 A white wedding, the perfect family portrait, performing with our feather boa at a Burlesque cabaret, and an extravagant Broadway debut, are all things that we dream of doing.
 In reality, we are folding, rinsing, whipping and throwing bed sheets.
 Presented in rhythmic and regimented patterns, the sheets perform as a metaphor, allowing us to escape the mundane and perform our dreams.
 As they are in life, dreams are short lived.
 It’s not long before we are whipped back into the sheet reality.
 Unfortunately for us, the cycle continues tomorrow.
 More dirty sheets to clean.
 After all, it is just the same sheet, but a different day.

 Relevant and comedic, #nofilter, explores millennial life.
 The work features the SIMS, boomerangs and various online platforms- transferring our performative online personas onto the performative stage setting.
 The work makes us laugh, think and ultimately question established elements of millennial life.

 Dancers- Amy Morvell, Eva Escrich Gonzalez, Ella Fleetwood, Julia Jordan,